David71764/David71764.github.io/_pages/cv.md

 *06/2025--08/2025*
 * Basic knowledge of quantum computing and quantum information
 * Familiar with Python library for QIQC and Quantum Machine Learning
-* As the demand for analyzing massive datasets in high-energy physics continues to grow, quantum machine learning has demonstrated quantum supremacy in certain problems, highlighting its increasing importance for data analysis in future high-luminosity LHC experiments.
-Inspired by the particle track identification algorithm used in the Deep Underground Neutrino Experiment (DUNE), using quantum convolutional neural network to construct a classifier for top quark jet image.
+* Inspired by the particle track identification algorithm used in the Deep Underground Neutrino Experiment (DUNE), using quantum convolutional neural network to construct a classifier for top quark jet image.

 <br>